rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

 Similar in construction to `if let`, the `while let` conditional loop allows a `while` loop to run for as long as a pattern continues to match.
-We first saw a `while let` loop in Chapter 17, where we used it to keep looping as long as a stream produced new values.
+We first saw a `while let` loop in Chapter 17, where we used it to keep looping as long as a stream produced new значения.
 Similarly, in Listing 19-2 we show a `while let` loop that waits on messages sent between threads, but in this case checking a `Result` instead of an `Option`.